0age/metamorphic/README.md

 > Metamorphic - A factory contract for creating metamorphic (i.e. redeployable) contracts.

 This [factory contract](https://github.com/0age/metamorphic/blob/master/contracts/MetamorphicContractFactory.sol) creates *metamorphic contracts*, or contracts that can be redeployed with new code to the same address.
 It does so by deploying the metamorphic contract with fixed, non-deterministic initialization code via the CREATE2 opcode.
 This initalization code clones a given implementation contract and optionally initializes it in one operation.
 Once a contract undergoes metamorphosis, all existing storage will be deleted and any existing contract code will be replaced with the deployed contract code of the new implementation contract.
-There is also an [immutable create2 factory](https://github.com/0age/metamorphic/blob/master/contracts/ImmutableCreate2Factory.sol) that will not perform contract redeployments, thereby preventing metamorphism in contracts it deploys.
+Alternately, the factory can also create metamorphic contracts that utilize a constructor by deploying them with an intermediate [transient contract](https://github.com/0age/metamorphic/blob/master/contracts/TransientContract.sol) - otherwise an argument for atomically calling an initialization function after cloning an instance may be used.
+There is also an [immutable create2 factory](https://github.com/0age/metamorphic/blob/master/contracts/ImmutableCreate2Factory.sol) that will not perform contract redeployments, thereby preventing metamorphism of any contract it deploys *(although they may still deploy their own metamorphic contracts)*.

 **DISCLAIMER: this implements a highly experimental feature / bug - be sure to implement appropriate controls on your metamorphic contracts and *educate the users of your contract* if it will be interacted with!
 CREATE2 will not be available on mainnet until (at least) block 7,280,000.
 This contract has not yet been fully tested or audited - proceed with caution and please share any exploits or optimizations you discover.**